Proposed Ohio law could loosen rules on non-profits and alcohol gifts

 The law would continue to help non-profits find new ways to promote their beliefs and raise more money for their cause.

 Jason Cooke thinks the change is a good idea.
 He runs the non-profit Health Hearts and Paws Project.
-He says at a fundraiser last year, the Liquor Control Board showed up and told him he wasn’t allowed to include gift alcohol as part of the fundraiser.
+He says at a fundraiser earlier this year, the Liquor Control Board showed up and told him he wasn’t allowed to include gift alcohol as part of the fundraiser.

 The Board worked with Cooke and didn’t seize his alcohol or impose any fines.
 He says a change in the law would be welcome.